dCache/dcache-book2/intouch.md

 Access with SSH1
 ----------------

-Connect to the server using SSH1 with:
+Connect to the server using `ssh1` with:

-    PROMPT-USER ssh -c blowfish -p 22223 -l admin headnode.example.org
+    [user] $ ssh -c blowfish -p 22223 -l admin headnode.example.org

 The initial password is “`dickerelch`” (which is German for “fat elk”) and you will be greeted by the prompt